Ezzo0/CS_Notes/Computer_Science/Computer Networks/Network Topology.md

 	- End devices (PC, IP Phone, Smart Phone, Printer, etc...)
 	- Network Device or Intermediate Devices (Switch, Hub, Router, Bridge, Repeater, wireless access points, AP, Firewall)
 		- An intermediary device interconnects end devices.
-		- Management of data as it flows through a network is also the role of an intermediary device, including:
+		- Management of data as it flows through a network including:
 			- Regenerate and retransmit data signals.
 			- Maintain information about what pathways exist in the network.
 			- Notify other devices of errors and communication failures.